-    If you’ve been in the military long enough or grew up in the military community, then you know that base housing wasn’t always privatized.
+If you’ve been in the military long enough or grew up in the military community, then you know that base housing didn't start privatized.
 In 1996, Congress created the Military Housing Privatization Initiative (MHPI) under the National Defense Authorization Act.

-The traditional government housing many knew before that was a collection of neglected homes in desperate need of repair (DOD reports showed that two-thirds of homes needed repair or replacement at the time of the MHPI), so handing over the process of building and maintaining military housing to private companies seemed like the answer.
+Traditional government housing was a collection of neglected homes in desperate need of repair (DOD reports showed that two-thirds of homes needed repair or replacement at the time of the MHPI).
+Outsourcing construction and maintenance of military housing to private companies seemed to be the answer.

 Housing in Schofield Barracks, Hawaii

-These companies sign a 50-year lease agreement with the government, then build or rebuild houses, improve neighborhoods, and manage properties at various military installations, with the goal of increasing the overall quality of base housing.
+These companies signed a 50-year lease agreement to build and rebuild homes, improve neighborhoods, and manage properties with the overarching goal of improving the quality of base housing.

-But unless you’ve established residency outside of the gates and managed to tune out the news in the past year, then you know that privatized military housing isn’t without faults.
+But unless you’ve established residency outside the gates and managed to tune out the running monologue of military families everywhere, then you know that privatized military housing isn’t without faults.